- National Average Bathroom Remodel Cost Ranges

 Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

-Remodeling your bathroom is one of the most sought-after home improvements.
-The North American bath remodeling market crossed the $65 billion mark in 2024.
-During the COVID-19 pandemic, lockdowns led to thousands considering major home improvement projects.
+Remodeling your bathroom is one of the most sought-after home improvements for homeowners considering a remodel.
+The North American bath remodeling market crossed the $65 billion mark in 2024, and during the COVID-19 pandemic, lockdowns led to thousands considering major home improvement projects.

 What are the Largest Factors for Bathroom Remodel Costs?